calistad/Bellybutton_Biodiversity/README.md

 ## Overview

+A biological researcher has sampled the navels of volunteers.

-To create a webpage that best conveys data to her volunteers and other researchers.
+She wants to create a webpage that best conveys data to her volunteers and other researchers.

 ### Purpose